eliasmagn/postmarketOS_kiauh/README.md

 > ✅ **BusyBox-friendly policykit install** – postmarketOS ships BusyBox utilities whose `grep` lacks the `-P` flag used by Moonraker's policykit script.
 When that happens KIAUH now installs GNU `grep` automatically on apk-based systems and retries the helper so the policykit rules land correctly.

+> 🔁 **Policykit password retries** – If Moonraker's policykit helper exits because sudo/doas authentication failed, KIAUH now reruns the helper so you can re-enter the password before it assumes BusyBox `grep` is missing.

 > 🧩 **PackageKit-free system updates** – Alpine/postmarketOS mirrors do not ship PackageKit, so KIAUH now installs an apt-compatible drop-in backed by `apk`, leaves Moonraker's policykit helper in place, and keeps the Update Manager's system provider working without warning banners.

 #### Crowsnest core installer (`tools/libs/pkglist-generic.sh`)